arezamoosavi/alimo.github.io/index.md

 ### [Benchmarking Web Frameworks](https://github.com/arezamoosavi/web-services-bench)

-**Detail:** Implementation of very simple web applications and trying to do some stress tests; all apps are develoepd and deplyed with docker.
+**Detail:** Implementation of very simple web applications and trying to do some stress tests; all apps are built and deployed with docker.

 **Tools:** Docker, Django, Flask, Fastapi, Falcon, Rust, Go